 The request (either through POST or GET) must contain at least 3 parameters.
 The mandatory parameters are:

-By default, the response from the API will be in JSON format.
-But you can also request a XML formatted response using the format parameter.
+The response from the API will be in JSON format.

 The response body will contain 3 parameters: